GrupoDiana/BRT-Documentation/docs/osc/resources.md

 #### Return

+ `control/actionResult /resources/loadSOSFilters <string SOSFilters_id> <boolean loaded>`

-A return message is sent back to the sender:  `control/actionResult /resources/loadSOSFilters <string SOSFilters_id> <boolean loaded>`, indicating `loaded=true`if SOS NFC Filters are successfuly loaded and `loaded=false` if not.
+ The return confirmation refers to the `SOSFilters_id`, indicating `loaded=true`if SOS NFC Filters are successfuly loaded and `loaded=false` if not.
 In both cases a `description` is added to give more details.

-In case of success, an echo is sent to all subscribers but the sender: `/resources/loadSOSFilters <string NSOSilters_id> <string SOSFilters_SOFAFile_path>`
+In case of success, an echo is sent to all subscribers except the sender, using the same syntax as the received message.

 #### Example

-BeRTA receives: `/resources/loadSOSFilters SOSF1 c:/tmp/SOSilters.sofa`
+BeRTA receives and echoes back to all subscribiers but the sender:`/resources/loadSOSFilters SOSF1 c:/tmp/SOSilters.sofa`

 BeRTA sends back to the sender: `control/actionResult /resources/loadSOSFilters NFCF1 true SOS filter SOSF1 loaded successfully, from the file: c:/tmp/SOSilters.sofa` or `/resources/loadSOSFilters SOSF1 false ERROR deleting SOS filter.
 SOSF1 not found in the list`.

-BeRTA sends an echo to all subscribiers but the sender: `/resources/loadSOSFilters SOSF1 c:/tmp/SOSilters.sofa`

 <!----------------------------------------------------------------------------------->
 ---